-As far as I know there are 3 easy ways on how you can verify if certain so-called POEA accredited agency in the Philippines has suspended or valid license.
+As far as I know there are 3 easy ways on how you can verify if certain so-called POEA accredited agency in the Philippines has suspended or valid license in 2018.
 All you have to do is follow the steps (with picture) given in this post.

 There are ways to avoid it happen to you, your friend, and family members.
 This is by verifying first the status of manpower agency through the POEA website.
 Before you start the application process and send to the latter your personal documents like passports, NSO birth certificate, Diploma, TESDA training certificates, valid IDs, and lastly, the placement fee.

 If you are currently looking for jobs abroad bound for Canada, New Zealand, Singapore, Japan, Australia and other countries offered by certain “POEA approved manpower agency,” it would be safer to verify first if the latter is legally allowed to operate in the Philippines.
 Legal in a way that it has proper documentation and complies with the rules and regulations imposed by POEA.
 In this way, you the stakeholders / applicants, will never fall victim to fake recruiters that will just take your documents and hard-earned placement fee.

 The verification process is very easy assuming you have a personal computer that is connected to the internet.
 It will only consume small amount of time and will help save you from illegal ones or the so called fly-by-night recruiters.
 There are 3 easy ways that you can follow to verify the license status of the POEA recruitment agency.

 1. Verify by Status of Recruitment Agency by Searching it on POEA website

 What you need to do is go the the POEA website.
 On the upper right side of the page there is a search box.
 Type in the names of the agencies that you want to verify.
 The result will be opened in a new window, from there you can determine if that specific manpower agency is legally allowed to operate in the Philippines.

 The new window will show details of the agency in this format: